 As his stable grew, Steve sought to relocate and make the move to Brisbane.
 A number of successful hit and run missions encouraged Steve to make the bold decision.
-He has since built up one of the bigger stables at Eagle Farm, complemented by having access to Aquis Farm in the Gold Coast hinterland.
+He has since built up one of the bigger stables at Eagle Farm and established himself as one of the state’s premier trainers.

 In October 2020, Steve entered a training partnership with his assistant of four years Matt Hoysted.